 If you have lost a loved one in an accident in Charlottesville or elsewhere in Virginia that you believe was caused by another person’s reckless, careless or negligent actions, contact Kendall Law Firm at once.

-Our attorneys are well-versed in the Virginia statutes surrounding wrongful death cases.
+Our legal team is well-versed in the Virginia statutes surrounding wrongful death cases.
 Our founding attorney is a Life Member of the Million Dollar Advocates Forum® and has an extensive track record of success in personal injury law.

 Our dedicated staff is committed to helping surviving family members honor your loved ones by pursuing fair and just financial damages following a wrongful death.